 Background

 Plymouth is slowly becoming more diverse, though the rate of change is slower than nationally.
 Plymouth has been a dispersal area for asylum seekers for many years and around 380 people will be accommodated in the city at any given time.
 The Council participated in the Home Office Syrian Vulnerable Person Resettlement Programme (VPR) and the Vulnerable Children's Resettlement Scheme (VCRS), resettling 49 families (200 people) via these schemes.
-As of January 2024, 14 families were resettled in Plymouth through the Afghan Relocation and Assistance Policy (ARAP) and the Afghan Citizens Resettlement Scheme (ACRS).
-The Council also co-ordinates guests arriving through the Homes For Ukraine scheme.
-Since 2022 over 200 people have arrived via the Homes for Ukraine scheme with over 90 Plymouth residents volunteering as hosts to sponsor a Ukrainian household to share their homes for a period of time.
+As of January 2025, 33 families (168 people) have been resettled in Plymouth through the Afghan Relocation and Assistance Policy (ARAP) and the Afghan Citizens Resettlement Scheme (ACRS).
+The Council also co-ordinates guests arriving through the Homes for Ukraine scheme.
+Since 2022 over 250 people have arrived via the Homes for Ukraine scheme with over 100 Plymouth residents volunteering as hosts to sponsor a Ukrainian household to share their homes for a period of time.
+Plymouth also has one permanent local authority managed Gypsy, Roma, Traveller site with 13 plots, which was established in 2001.

 Local data